 OCES also provides information and resources to a diverse audience through “Community Options,” which is a local cable show on Brockton Community Access.

 Diversity enriches our community.
 It’s important to respect one another regardless of background and differences.
 There are many ways to commemorate diversity at any time, not just during Global Diversity Awareness Month.
 Learning more about different cultures, customs and experiences is one of the best ways to strengthen understanding and connection.

 For more information about programming at OCES, visit www.ocesma.org.
 If you are in need of services, contact OCES’ Information and Referral Department at 508-584-1561.

 About the Author

 Nicole Long is the Chief Executive Officer of Old Colony Elder Services (OCES).
 Founded in 1974, OCES is a private, non-profit organization proudly serving greater Plymouth County and surrounding communities.
-OCES is designated as one of 26 Aging Services Access Points (ASAPs) in the Commonwealth of Massachusetts.
-OCES’ mission is to support the independence and dignity of elders and people with disabilities by providing essential information and services that promote healthy and safe living.
-The agency offers a number of programs to serve seniors, individuals with disabilities, their families and caregivers.
-For more information call 508-584-1561 or visit www.ocesma.org
+OCES is designated as one of 25 Aging Services Access Points (ASAPs) in the Commonwealth of Massachusetts.
+OCES’ mission is to support the independence and dignity of older adults and individuals with disabilities by providing essential information and services that promote healthy and safe living.
+The agency offers a number of programs to serve older adults, individuals with disabilities, their families and caregivers.
+For more information, call 508-584-1561 or visit www.ocesma.org.